The Real Reasons There Was A War between

 Please ask the NAACP members if the name that they are known by is taken from the black slave owners.
 I am sure that they would be known by another name if they were still back where they came from and where the chief's sold them to the slave traders.
 Selling slaves was a "cottage industry."
 If anyone will do the research they will find that in SC in 1840 William Ellison started "slave breeding" where he sold slaves for $400.00.

-In the state of LA in 1860 there were at least six Negroes in Louisiana who owned 65 or more slaves, widow C. Richard and her son P. C. Richard's owned 152 slaves.
-Antoine Dubuclet, owned over 100 slaves.
-In Charleston, SC 125 free negroes owned slaves. six of them owned ten or more.
-In fact it anyone will take the time to check they will find that the blacks owned as many slaves if not more than the the whites.
+In the state of LA in 1860 there were at least six Negroes in Louisiana who owned 65 or more slaves, widow C. Richard and her son P. C. Richard owned 152 slaves.
+Antoine Dubuclet owned over 100 slaves.
+In Charleston, SC 125 free negroes owned slaves, six of them owned ten or more.
+In fact if anyone will take the time to check they will find that the blacks owned as many slaves if not more than the the whites.
 In New Orleans.
 Justus Angel, Mistress L. Horry, of Colleton, SC, District owned 84 slaves in 1830.
 The fact are in 1830 one fourth of the free Negroes slave masters in SC owned 10 or more slaves.

 Of the 224 years that slavery was LEGAL in this country both north and south only 4 years was under the St. Andrews banner.
 How about jumping on the stars and stripes 220 years slavery was legal under that banner.
 Put in to your computer these words "black slave owners" your eyes will be opened to the truth.